sergeballif/NSC-Math-182/Syllabus.md

 * **The means of assessing your graded work in the class is done without using points**.
 Instead, your work is graded on a two-level scale of **Pass/No Pass** or on a three level scale of **Mastery/Progressing/Novice**.
 Whenever you submit work to be graded, I will employ my best professional judgment along with a clear list of specifications for categorizing that work.
 The specifications for your work are provided in a separate document, and you should make yourself intimately familiar with that document.
 Your Guided Practice, WeBWorK Homework, WeBWorK Journals, and Daily Quizzes are graded on a Pass/No Pass basis; Problems, Miniprojects, and Teaching Items are graded using Mastery/Progressing/Novice designations.
 * The grade you earn at the end of the semester is determined by counting the number of items in each category that you complete at an acceptable level .
 There are no points involved and no statistical or numerical calculations.

 The table for determining your grade is given below.
-For reference: there are a total of 24 problems and miniprojects, 10 of which are considered core and 14 of which are outside the core.
-Also, there will be 27 daily quizzes, 27 guided practice assignments, and 220 points of online homework.
 See the [Specifications for Student Work](NSC-Math-182/Specifications.html) page to see what it means to obtain a __Pass__ or a __Mastery__.

-The table below shows the minimum requirement to attain
+The table below shows the minimum requirement to attain each letter grade.

 ![A Grade Checklist](assets/images/GradeChecklist2020.PNG)